TFI International Inc. (NYSE:TFII) Receives Consensus Rating of “Buy” from Analysts

-Shares of TFI International Inc. (NYSE:TFII) have been assigned an average recommendation of “Buy” from the fifteen ratings firms that are covering the company, Marketbeat reports.
-One research analyst has rated the stock with a sell rating, two have assigned a hold rating and eleven have issued a buy rating on the company.
-The average 12-month price objective among brokers that have issued a report on the stock in the last year is $100.27.
+Shares of TFI International Inc. (NYSE:TFII) have received a consensus rating of “Buy” from the fifteen analysts that are covering the stock, Marketbeat reports.
+One investment analyst has rated the stock with a sell recommendation, two have given a hold recommendation and eleven have assigned a buy recommendation to the company.
+The average 1-year price objective among analysts that have issued a report on the stock in the last year is $100.27.

-Several research firms recently commented on TFII.
-Zacks Investment Research cut TFI International from a “hold” rating to a “strong sell” rating in a report on Wednesday, April 14th.
-Credit Suisse Group increased their price objective on TFI International from $92.00 to $102.00 and gave the stock an “outperform” rating in a research report on Thursday, April 29th.
-TD Securities increased their price objective on TFI International from C$125.00 to C$135.00 and gave the stock a “buy” rating in a research report on Wednesday, June 30th.
-Stifel Nicolaus started coverage on TFI International in a research report on Monday, June 21st.
-They issued a “buy” rating for the company.
-Finally, BMO Capital Markets lowered TFI International from an “outperform” rating to a “market perform” rating and increased their price objective for the stock from $95.00 to $100.00 in a research report on Tuesday, June 1st.
+TFII has been the topic of a number of research reports.
+Stifel Nicolaus initiated coverage on TFI International in a report on Monday, June 21st.
+They issued a “buy” rating on the stock.
+BMO Capital Markets cut TFI International from an “outperform” rating to a “market perform” rating and upped their target price for the stock from $95.00 to $100.00 in a research report on Tuesday, June 1st.
+TD Securities upped their target price on TFI International from C$125.00 to C$135.00 and gave the stock a “buy” rating in a research report on Wednesday, June 30th.
+The Goldman Sachs Group initiated coverage on TFI International in a research report on Tuesday, May 11th.
+They set a “buy” rating for the company.
+Finally, Royal Bank of Canada upped their target price on TFI International from $86.00 to $98.00 and gave the stock an “outperform” rating in a research report on Thursday, April 29th.

-Hedge funds and other institutional investors have recently made changes to their positions in the company.
-New York State Common Retirement Fund raised its stake in shares of TFI International by 196.6% in the first quarter.
-New York State Common Retirement Fund now owns 16,670 shares of the company’s stock valued at $1,246,000 after acquiring an additional 11,049 shares in the last quarter.
-O Shaughnessy Asset Management LLC raised its stake in shares of TFI International by 929.5% in the first quarter.
-O Shaughnessy Asset Management LLC now owns 172,654 shares of the company’s stock valued at $12,927,000 after acquiring an additional 155,883 shares in the last quarter.
-Cumberland Partners Ltd raised its stake in shares of TFI International by 174.8% in the fourth quarter.
-Cumberland Partners Ltd now owns 34,900 shares of the company’s stock valued at $1,795,000 after acquiring an additional 22,200 shares in the last quarter.
-Weiss Multi Strategy Advisers LLC acquired a new stake in shares of TFI International in the first quarter valued at $1,121,000.
-Finally, Bank of New York Mellon Corp raised its stake in shares of TFI International by 60.9% in the fourth quarter.
-Bank of New York Mellon Corp now owns 42,357 shares of the company’s stock valued at $2,185,000 after acquiring an additional 16,029 shares in the last quarter.
-Institutional investors and hedge funds own 49.70% of the company’s stock.
+A number of institutional investors have recently added to or reduced their stakes in TFII.
+O Shaughnessy Asset Management LLC raised its stake in TFI International by 929.5% during the first quarter.
+O Shaughnessy Asset Management LLC now owns 172,654 shares of the company’s stock worth $12,927,000 after acquiring an additional 155,883 shares in the last quarter.
+Russell Investments Group Ltd. increased its stake in shares of TFI International by 355.7% in the first quarter.
+Russell Investments Group Ltd. now owns 141,632 shares of the company’s stock valued at $10,613,000 after buying an additional 110,555 shares in the last quarter.
+AGF Investments Inc. increased its stake in shares of TFI International by 89.6% in the first quarter.
+AGF Investments Inc. now owns 206,644 shares of the company’s stock valued at $15,490,000 after buying an additional 97,675 shares in the last quarter.
+Schroder Investment Management Group increased its stake in shares of TFI International by 10.2% in the first quarter.
+Schroder Investment Management Group now owns 252,656 shares of the company’s stock valued at $23,800,000 after buying an additional 23,388 shares in the last quarter.
+Finally, Cumberland Partners Ltd increased its stake in shares of TFI International by 174.8% in the fourth quarter.
+Cumberland Partners Ltd now owns 34,900 shares of the company’s stock valued at $1,795,000 after buying an additional 22,200 shares in the last quarter.
+Hedge funds and other institutional investors own 49.70% of the company’s stock.

-TFI International (NYSE:TFII) last posted its quarterly earnings results on Tuesday, April 27th.
-The company reported $0.77 EPS for the quarter, beating the consensus estimate of $0.68 by $0.09.
+TFI International (NYSE:TFII) last issued its earnings results on Tuesday, April 27th.
+The company reported $0.77 earnings per share for the quarter, beating analysts’ consensus estimates of $0.68 by $0.09.
 TFI International had a return on equity of 19.30% and a net margin of 7.15%.
-The firm had revenue of $1.15 billion during the quarter, compared to analysts’ expectations of $1.02 billion.
-As a group, equities research analysts expect that TFI International will post 3.82 earnings per share for the current fiscal year.
+The company had revenue of $1.15 billion for the quarter, compared to the consensus estimate of $1.02 billion.
+Equities research analysts anticipate that TFI International will post 3.82 earnings per share for the current fiscal year.

-The company also recently declared a quarterly dividend, which will be paid on Thursday, July 15th.
-Stockholders of record on Wednesday, June 30th will be given a dividend of $0.23 per share.
-The ex-dividend date is Tuesday, June 29th.
-This represents a $0.92 annualized dividend and a dividend yield of 1.00%.
+The business also recently disclosed a quarterly dividend, which will be paid on Thursday, July 15th.
+Shareholders of record on Wednesday, June 30th will be paid a dividend of $0.23 per share.
+The ex-dividend date of this dividend is Tuesday, June 29th.
+This represents a $0.92 annualized dividend and a yield of 1.00%.
 TFI International’s dividend payout ratio is currently 27.88%.

 TFI International Inc provides transportation and logistics services in the United States, Canada, and Mexico.
 The company operates through Package and Courier, Less-Than-Truckload (LTL), Truckload (TL), and Logistics segments.
 The Package and Courier segment engages in the pickup, transport, and delivery of items.